astral-sh/ruff/README.md

 #### [`suppress-dummy-args`](#suppress-dummy-args)

-Whether to suppress `ANN000`-level errors for arguments matching the "dummy" variable regex (like `_`).
+Whether to suppress `ANN000`-level violations for arguments matching the "dummy" variable regex (like `_`).

 **Default value**: `false`